ZachS/ofxparser/README.md

 ## Fork & Credits

-This is a fork of [grimfor/ofxparser](https://github.com/Grimfor/ofxparser) made to be framework independent.
-The source repo was designed for Symfony 2 framework, so credit should be given where credit due!
+Fork of archived project [asgrim/ofxparser](https://github.com/asgrim/ofxparser).

+Archive was originally forked from [grimfor/ofxparser](https://github.com/Grimfor/ofxparser) and made to be framework independent.
 Heavily refactored by [Oliver Lowe](https://github.com/loweoj) and loosely based on the ruby [ofx-parser by Andrew A. Smith](https://github.com/aasmith/ofx-parser).